matt-dray/hexbase/README.md

 A dependency-free R package to help create simple hexagon-shaped sticker logos.

 The package's only function, `make_hex()`, is intentionally limited and opinionated.
-You can only:
+For now, you can only:

 * adjust the width and colour of the border
 * colour the background